 An addition of the Freeman Athletic Center opened in 2005 with the 1,200-seat Silloway Gymnasium for basketball and volleyball, the 7,500-square-foot Andersen Fitness Center, and the Rosenbaum Squash Center with eight courts.
 In January 2005 when the Wesleyan Campaign–which began in 2000–came to a close, it had raised more than $281 million for student aid, faculty and academic excellence, and campus renewal.
 Fall 2007 marked the opening of the Suzanne Lemberg Usdan University Center and the adjacent renovated Fayerweather building, which retains the towers of the original Fayerweather structure as part of its façade.
 The Usdan Center overlooks Andrus Field, College Row, and Olin Library and houses dining facilities for students and faculty, seminar and meeting spaces, the Wesleyan Student Assembly, the post office, and retail space.
 Fayerweather provides common areas for lectures, recitals, performances, and other events; it contains a large space on the second floor, Beckham Hall, named for the late Edgar Beckham who was dean of the college from 1973–1990.
 In winter 2012, the historic squash courts building on College Row reopened as the renovated 41 Wyllys Avenue, the new state-of-the-art home for the College of Letters, the Art and Art History Department, and the Wesleyan Career Center.

 Michael S. Roth became Wesleyan’s 16th president at the beginning of the 2007–08 academic year.
 He has undertaken a number of initiatives that have energized the curriculum and helped to make a Wesleyan education more affordable.
 These include a commitment to tying tuition increases to inflation and a three-year degree program that can save families as much as $50,000.
 He has eliminated loans for most students with a family income below $40,000, replacing them with grants, and ensured that other students receiving financial aid are able to graduate without a heavy burden of debt.
 Under Roth, the University has opened the energy-efficient Allbritton Center, home to The Allbritton Center for the Study of Public Life, which links intellectual work on campus to policy issues nationally and internationally, and the Patricelli Center for Social Entrepreneurship.
-Two new interdisciplinary colleges also have been launched: The College of the Environment and the College of Film and the Moving Image.
+New interdisciplinary colleges also have been launched: The College of the Environment, the College of Film and the Moving Image, and the College of East Asian Studies.
 Another new initiative, The Shapiro Creative Writing Center, brings together students and faculty seriously engaged in writing.
 Wesleyan is well on the way toward completing a $400 million fundraising campaign, and applications for admission have increased substantially over the last five years.